Point-Identifying Semiparametric Sample Selection Models with No Excluded Variable: The semiparametric selection model

 \begin{prop} Let $X$ be a scalar, nondegenerate, continuously distributed random variable.
-Let Assumption \ref{ass: identification} (ii)--(v) hold.
-If there exist two distinct values $x'$ and $x''$ in the support of $X$ such that $p_0(x') = p_0(x'') = p',$ $\beta_0$ is identified and $\lambda_0$ is identified up to an additive constant. \end{prop}
+Let Assumption~\ref{ass: identification}(iv) hold.
+If there exist two distinct values $x'$ and $x''$ in the support of $X$ such that $p_0(x') = p_0(x'') = p'$, $\beta_0$ and $\lambda_0$ are identified. \end{prop}